ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Method

 \subsection{Pixel-Text Alignment Calibration with ELBO}

-\paragraph{Alignment Calibration with ELBO Objective} Based on previous discussions on misalignment of $x$ and $c$, we know pixel-text alignment $p_\theta(c_i|x_k)$ from cross-attention is inaccurate.
+Based on previous discussions, we know pixel-text alignment $p_\theta(c_i|x_k)$ from cross-attention is inaccurate.
 One straightforward method to improve the result is explicitly modeling pixel-text alignment, but this approach involves redesigning training objective and training from scratch, which is costly.
 We propose to leverage ELBO of $p_\theta(x|c)$ from the pre-trained diffusion models to enhance $p_\theta(c_i|x_k)$ prediction.
-The ELBO training objective of diffusion model is given by~\cite{kingma_variational_2021,song_maximum_2021}:

-where $\lambda$ is the noise schedule given previously.
 As mentioned in the motivation of our method, if an image contains two object classes, we claim that $c_1$ has stronger semantics if $p_{\theta}(x|c_1)>p_{\theta}(x|c_2)$.
-Therefore, the relative magnitude of ELBO training objective reflects the semantic strengths, and can be used as a signal to instruct the calibration of the attention maps as well as the corresponding approximated $p_{\theta}(c_i|x_k)$.
+The relative magnitude of ELBO training objective reflects the semantic strengths, and can be used as a signal to instruct the calibration of the attention maps as well as the corresponding approximated $p_{\theta}(c_i|x_k)$.
 We introduce an alignment score $S=\{S_i\}_{i=1}^{N}$ based on ELBO of $p_{\theta}(x|c_i)$ to identify the semantic strengths of each class in image $x$:

 where $\gamma \in (0,1]$ is a hyper-parameter.
-We transform ELBO objective into alignment score $S_i \in [\gamma,1]$ by applying simple min-max normalization and point-wise exponent.
-Intuitively, a higher alignment score $S_i$ indicates $c_i$ has a stronger semantic, and could better match with $x$.
-With the alignment score, we correct each $A[c_i]$ by applying element-wise sqrt function with radical exponent $S_i$.
-This operation compensates for semantic loss during min-max normalization, thus getting better prediction of $p_\theta(c_i|x_k)$.
+We transform ELBO objective into alignment score $S_i \in [\gamma,1]$ by applying simple min-max normalization and point-wise exponent, while smaller $\gamma$ implies larger difference of alignment scores $\{S_i\}_{i=1}^{N}$.
+Intuitively, a higher alignment score $S_i$ indicates that $c_i$ has stronger semantic relevance, and also suggests that the model tends to misclassify pixels from other classes into this class.
+With the alignment score, we correct each $A[c_i]$ by applying an element-wise square root operation with a radical exponent $S_i$.
+Our calibration operation can be viewed as heuristically increasing the effective likelihood of classes with lower semantic strength, thus leading to a more reliable approximation of $p_\theta(c_i\mid x_k)$.
 The full algorithm is illustrated in Algorithm~\ref{alg:core}.

-\paragraph{Compute ELBO from Other Diffusion models} Besides ELBO objective, recent diffusion models also use different objectives or mix objectives~\cite{songscore,lipman_flow_2022,ho_denoising_2020} instead of exact ELBO, which seems incompatible with our method.
-Fortunately, recent work~\cite{kingma_understanding_2023,esser_scaling_2024} showed all diffusion training objectives can be formulated as weighted ELBO.
-Despite different training objectives, we can still estimate the ELBO of $p_\theta(x|c)$ by ``unweighting" weighted ELBO objective if we assume $\theta$ is well learned:
+Because all diffusion training objectives can be formulated as weighted ELBO, we can still estimate the ELBO of $p_\theta(x|c)$ by ``unweighting" different training objectives if we assume $\theta$ is well learned: